-The servicer, at the request of SLM ECFC or the depositor and on behalf of the trust, may in the future offer repayment terms similar to those described above to borrowers of loans in the trust who are not entitled to these repayment terms as of the statistical cutoff date.
+The servicer, at the request of SLM ECFC, VG Funding or the depositor and on behalf of the trust, may in the future offer repayment terms similar to those described above to borrowers of loans in the trust who are not entitled to these repayment terms as of the statistical cutoff date.
 If repayment terms are offered to and accepted by borrowers, the weighted average life of the securities could be lengthened.

-The following table provides information about the trust student loans regarding date of disbursement.
+The following table provides information about the initial trust student loans regarding date of disbursement.

-DISTRIBUTION OF THE TRUST STUDENT LOANS BY DATE OF DISBURSEMENT AS OF THE STATISTICAL CUTOFF DATE
+DISTRIBUTION OF THE INITIAL TRUST STUDENT LOANS BY DATE OF DISBURSEMENT AS OF THE STATISTICAL CUTOFF DATE

-Disbursement Date Number of Loans Aggregate Outstanding Principal Balance Percent of Pool by Outstanding Principal Balance Pre-October 1, 1993 1,064 \$ 18,842,156 0.9% October 1, 1993 and after 129,432 2,191,105,252 99.1 Total 130,496 \$2,209,947,408 100.0%
+Disbursement Date Ag Number of Outs Loans Princip Percent of Pool by Outstanding Principal Balance Pre-October 1, 1993 3,599 \$ 58,409,494 2.0% October 1, 1993 and after 148,419 2,863,334,962 98.0 Total 152,018 \$2,921,744,457 100.0%

 Student Loans disbursed prior to October 1, 1993 are 100% guaranteed by the applicable guarantor, and reinsured against default by the Department of Education.
-Student loans disbursed on or after October 1, 1993 are 98% guaranteed by the applicable guarantor, and reinsured against default by the Department.
-See "Appendix A-Federal Family Education Loan Program-Guarantee Agencies under the FFELP" in the prospectus.
+Student loans disbursed on or after October 1, 1993 are 98% guaranteed by the applicable guarantor, and reinsured against default by the Department, provided that so long as the servicer's "exceptional performance" designation remains in effect, all federally reinsured student loans serviced by the servicer, including the trust student loans acquired by the trust, will be eligible to receive 100% reimbursement on any default claim properly submitted for payment.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Developments" in this prospectus supplement and "Appendix A-Federal Family Education Loan Program-Guarantee Agencies under FFELP" in the prospectus.

-Insurance of Student Loans; Guarantors of Student Loans
+Insurance of Trust Student Loans; Guarantors of Initial Trust Student Loans